JetBrains/projector-client/docSrc/src/doc/docs/ij_user_guide/jetbrains.md

 Currently, you can use a web browser to connect to the IDE.
 The experience is very similar to using any interactive website.
 You can use a fullscreen mode in your browser to achieve an almost desktop-like experience.

+We also have an Electron-based app (`projector-launcher`) that wraps a web page and can run Projector Web Client.

 If there is a demand from users, in the next stages we may build separate native applications.

 ## Server-side

-You can use the Projector as a set of Docker images, or as a standalone distribution.
+You can use the Projector as a set of Docker images (`projector-docker`), or as a standalone distribution (`projector-installer`).
 A standalone distribution is currently available for GNU/Linux hosts only.

 Dockerfiles are public and Open Source, so you can verify them with your security team.

+Also, we have the third way to run Projector: via Projector IDE Plugin (`projector-plugin`).

 ## VPN and SSH tunnels